datafusion-contrib/ray-sql/README.md

 # RaySQL: DataFusion on Ray

 This is an experimental research project to evaluate the concept of performing distributed SQL queries from Python, using [Ray](https://www.ray.io/) and [DataFusion](https://github.com/apache/arrow-datafusion).

-## Motivation

-This would make a good conference talk to demonstrate the power of building new query engines on top of the DataFusion framework.
-This project currently contains of fewer than 1,000 lines of code.

-## Status

-- Prototype.
-Not ready for use at all.

 ## Example